swiftlang/swift/README.md

 or one of the other supported CMake generators, you can set up an IDE-only Xcode environment using the build-script's `-X` flag:

-    swift/utils/build-script -X --skip-build -- --llvm-config=$HOME/build/swift/Ninja-DebugAssert/llvm-macosx-x86_64/bin/llvm-config
+    swift/utils/build-script -X --skip-build -- --reconfigure

-The `--skip-build` parameter tells build-script to only generate the project, not build it, and the `--llvm-config` parameter allows the Xcode project to share the LLVM build products and environment with Ninja.
+The `--skip-build` flag tells build-script to only generate the project, not build it in its entirety.
+A bare minimum of LLVM tools will build in order to configure the Xcode projects.

+The `--reconfigure` flag tells build-script-impl to run the CMake configuration step even if there is a cached configuration.
+As you develop in Xcode, you may need to rerun this from time to time to refresh your generated Xcode project, picking up new targets, file removals, or file additions.

 ## Testing Swift